kazurayam/HowFailureHandlingAffectsExceptions/docs/MsAccountLoginProcedure.md

 1. The WebUI.click keyword internally calls a method `clickUntilSuccessWithTimeout(WebElement,long,int)` which contains a `while` loop.

+2. The loop will exit as soon as the call to `webElement.click()` finished without throwing any Exception.

-2. The loop continues untile the timeout expires (30 secs as default) while `webElement.click()` throws `ElementClickInterceptedException`.
+3. The loop continues untill the timeout expires (30 secs as default) while `webElement.click()` throws `ElementClickInterceptedException`.

-3. The loop terminates when `webElement.click()` throws an Exception other than `ElementClickInterceptedException`, for example a `StaleElementReferenceException`.
+4. The loop terminates when `webElement.click()` throws an Exception other than `ElementClickInterceptedException`, for example a `StaleElementReferenceException`.

-The `WebUI.click` keyword is implemented "stateful".
+Thus, the `WebUI.click` keyword is implemented "stateful".
 It is not a "stateless" keyword.
 This was a surprise for me.

 ### The "Sign in" view also contains an invisible "Password" field as well as the "Password" view